Child Protection

 Of course this is not an exhaustive list but merely seeks to cover those groups who come into contact with children on a more regular basis - other than the children's parents.

-Indeed the changes in legislation are designed to ensure that if such a suspicion is raised that it is acted upon in good time and with the full co-operation of all the relevant bodies.
+The changes in legislation are designed to ensure that if such a suspicion is raised that it is acted upon in good time and with the full co-operation of all the relevant bodies.
 This ensures that all agencies involved in any such investigation are fully conversant with each individual case and are also in a position to act in the best interests of any child or vulnerable person that may be in need of help.

 If you suspect - or are in any doubt - as to the safety and well being of anyone who might fall into the category of a vulnerable personal then in the first instance you should make contact with your nearest government agency and ask their advice.